-Mr. Aydt is vice president, Business Development of MPLX GP LLC.
+Mr. Aydt is chief commercial officer and executive vice president, pipelines, terminals and marine of MPLX GP LLC.

 Mr. Aydt graduated from the University of Missouri-Rolla with a bachelor’s degree in mechanical engineering in 1985.
 He attended Wharton’s Advanced Management Program at the University of Pennsylvania in 2014.

 Mr. Aydt chairs the board of the Louisiana Offshore Oil Port (LOOP) and served as past owner representative of Capline, both of which are significant entities in the nation’s crude oil infrastructure.
 Mr. Aydt served as past board member of the Association of Oil Pipe Lines (AOPL), past member of the American Petroleum Institute’s (API) pipeline subcommittee steering group; served on the API-AOPL Pipeline Safety Excellence Steering Committee; and served on the U.S. Department of Transportation’s Technical Hazardous Liquid Pipeline Safety Standards Committee.